IamTheCarl/pcb_forge/README.md

           # GCode that will be inserted near the beginning of generated gcode files
           # to initialize the tool.
 This particular one turns on the laser's fan.
+          # The gcode file is expected to be in the same file as this list of machines.
           init_gcode: power_on_laser_fan.gcode

       # The name for my spindle.
       spindle:
         !spindle
           # The maximum speed of the spindle.
-          # Even if the spindle doesn't support setting its speed, you should
+          # Even if the spindle doesn't support variable speed, you should
           # accurately specify this to insure gcode is generated correctly.
           max_speed: 120000 rpm